+How do I get better at Valorant?
 Valorant is a game of inches.
-If you want to be the best at Riot Games’ tactical FPS game, then your aim has to be crisp, your game knowledge on point, and your mental impenetrable.
+If you want to be the best at Riot Games’ shooter, then your aim has to be crisp, your game knowledge on point, and your mental impenetrable.
 It’s a tall order, and for most just being able to play a few games casually with friends is enough.

-However, if you’re reading this guide, you’re probably different.
-Maybe you’ve been hardstuck on your Valorant ranks climb, and are looking for something to give you that extra edge.
+However, if you’re reading this Valorant guide, you’re probably different.
+Maybe you’ve been hardstuck on your Valorant ranks climb, and are looking for something to give you that extra edge in the competitive FPS game.
 Maybe you’re getting out-macro’d, and want to develop your game sense.
 Or maybe you’re just tired of losing aim fights and going negative on Duelists, and need to figure out how to click heads better.

 Fortunately for you, we’ve also pondered how to get better at Valorant – after all, how can we write about competitive games if we’re not competitive ourselves?
 Here in this guide, you’ll find all of the wisdom we’ve been able to collate, which will hopefully point you in the right direction, and help you get better at Valorant.